qijianbaimo/WGCNA_coronary_artery_disease/README.md

 # WGCNA_coronary_artery_disease
-for_WGCNA_gene.xls for the original data used to make WGCNA
+for_WGCNA_gene.xls for Input file for WGCNA.R
+clinic file for samples grouping information